allegory-software/canvas-ui/README.md

 * data-bound widgets for data entry: editbox, dropdown, etc.
 * split-pane layouting widgets: tabs list and splitter.
 * p2p screen-sharing, needs only 2-5 Mbps for 60 fps.
-* UI designer for modules and templates.
+* UI designer for templates.
 * flex layouting.
 * popup positioning.
-* add-your-own layouting algorithms.
 * z-layering.
 * styling system for colors and spacing better than CSS.
 * animations better than CSS.
 * IMGUI, so stateless, no DOM updating or diff'ing because there is no ODM.
 * no dependencies, no build system, small, hackable code base.
+* possible to add new layouting algorithms.

 ## Why canvas-drawn?